Going Viral, It’s As Easy As 1,2,3

 Who Gives – Humour and the Unexpected

-This little gem doesn’t hit the really BIG numbers, but for a relatively inexpensive charitable endeavor it has managed to capture a fair bit of attention with over 8000 views and earned traditional media coverage as well.
+This little gem doesn’t hit the really BIG numbers, but for a relatively inexpensive charitable endeavor, it has managed to capture a fair bit of attention with over 10,500 views and earned traditional media coverage as well.
 What’s it’s most notable selling feature?
 A rabbi in a dress of course.

 This charity video poses the question, “Who gives?” and then shows Rabbi Avrohom Zeidman performing as a series of characters who run through every imaginable excuse for not giving.
-Within one week of being posted the 2 minute video had been played well over 7000 times.
+Within one week of being posted the 2-minute video played well over 7000 times.

 Blendtec – Something You Always Wanted To Do